Importing commit history from GitLab to GitHub

 GitHub After import-gitlab-commits

 In this article, I suggest a way to enrich GitHub activity by exporting real GitLab statistics.
-The import-gitlab-commits tool is a good tool for this purpose.
+The import-gitlab-commits tool is a good solution for this purpose.

 See also